tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 ## Bulletproof Protocols

+Bulletproof protocols have multiple applications; most of these are discussed in [Bulletproofs and Mimblewimble]("../bulletproofs-and-mimblewimble/MainReport.md").
+The list below links these use cases up with the different Bulletproof protocols:

+- Bulletproofs provide short non-interactive zero-knowledge proofs without a trusted setup.
+The small size of Bulletproofs reduce overall cost.
+This has applicability in distributed systems where proofs are transmitted over a network or stored for a long time.
+- [Protocol 2!](#protocol-2---range-proof-protocol-with-logarithmic-size) provides short single and aggregatable range proofs and can be used with multiple blockchain protocols including Mimblewimble.
+These can be applied to normal transactions or to some smart contract where committed values need to be proven to be in a specific range without revealing the values.
+- The protocol presented in [Protocol 2.3!](#protocol-23---aggregating-logarithmic-proofs) can be used for Merkle proofs and proof of solvency without revealing any additional information.
+- Range proofs can be compiled for a multi-party single joined confidential transaction for their known outputs using [Protocol 2.5!](#protocol-25---mpc-protocol-for-bulletproofs).
+Users do not have to reveal their secret transaction values.
+- Verifiable shuffles and multi-signatures with deterministic nonces can be implemented with [Protocol 3](#protocol-3---inner-product-proof-for-arithmetic-circuits).
+- Bulletproofs present an efficient and short zero-knowledge proof for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> using [Protocol 3!](#protocol-3---zero-knowledge-proof-for-arithmetic-circuits).
+- Various Bulletproof protocols can be applied to scriptless scripts, to make them non-interactive and not having to use Sigma protocols.
+- Batch verifications can be done using [Protocol 4!](#protocol-4---optimized-verifier-using-multi-exponentiation-and-batch-verification), for example a blockchain full node receiving a block of transactions needs to verify all transactions as well as range proofs.

+A detailed mathematical discussion of the different Bulletproof protocols follows.
 Protocols 1, 2 and 3 are numbered consistently with [[1]], whereas the rest of the protocols are numbered to fit chronologically with a faculty sign "!" to differentiate them.
 Refer to [Notations Used](#notations-used).

 <i>**Note:** Full mathematical definitions and terms not defined are available in [[1]].</i>
 <br>